Steve Perez sworn in as Chief of Police

 “Cody rose through the ranks quickly,” Perez said, listing Lackey’s numerous awards and certifications.
 “He’s had a great career and I’m happy for him and his family.”

 “I want to congratulate you on this accomplishment and thank you for your commitment to excellence,” Thatcher said.
 “You bring a lot of value to the department and to the Assistant Chief position.”

-Lackey has served in a number of vital roles since joining the department.
+Since joining the department, Lackey has served in a number of vital roles during that time.
 Learn more about Lackey's time at Boerne PD.

 The swearing-in ceremonies of Perez and Lackey mark a transition for the department, which has seen the retirement of former Chief Jim Kohler in October and the retirement of former Assistant Chief and Interim Chief Jeff Page in February.